Updated September 2020

 Here is what the finished product will look like:

-If you haven't already, you will want to create a new Pardot Campaign & Pardot Folder for this project.
+If you haven't already, create a new Pardot Campaign & Pardot Folder for this project.
 We assume the campaign and folder names from that blog post are used.

-In order to create a fully-custom form in Pardot we need to create a new layout template to reflect the visual look and feel of our form.
-Don't worry I created this for you all you need to do is copy and paste my code into the appropriate places.
+In order to create a fully-custom blog subscription form in Pardot, we need to create a new layout template to reflect the visual look and feel of our form.
+Don't worry—I created this for you all you need to do is copy and paste my code into the appropriate places.

 Now we are ready to add the custom template items.